 CARNA will share information on the policies and procedures that apply to the management of personal information when requested by any member of the public.

 CARNA shall give individuals access to their information in the custody of CARNA upon written request and production of verification of identity.
 CARNA has 45 days to provide access to the personal information on file.
 There may be a reasonable fee charged for access or reproduction of information based on a cost recovery basis.
 Certain information may be withheld according to the provisions of PIPA.
 If CARNA cannot provide the personal information, the reasons for denying access will be identified.
-Request to access information must be received in written form by completing the request form in Appendix C and forwarding to the attention of the Privacy Officer.
-Contact the Privacy Officer for a copy of this Appendix.
+Request to access information must be received in written form by completing the Request to Access Personal Information in the Custody and Control of CARNA form and forwarding to the attention of the Privacy Officer.

 An individual shall be able to challenge the accuracy and completeness of their personal information and request to have it amended if appropriate.
 Individuals can request access by contacting the privacy officer.